imagej/imagej.github.io/_pages/software/imagej2/index.md

 -   [ImageJ Common](/libs/imagej-common) - The core image data model, using ImgLib2.
 -   [ImageJ Ops](/libs/imagej-ops) - An extensible framework for reusable image processing algorithms.
--   [ImageJ Updater](/plugins/updater) - A mechanism to update individual plugins and libraries within ImageJ.
+-   [ImageJ Updater](/plugins/updater) - A mechanism to update individual plugins and libraries within ImageJ2.
--   [ImageJ Legacy](/libs/imagej-legacy) - Provides complete backwards compatibility with ImageJ 1.x.
+-   [ImageJ Legacy](/libs/imagej-legacy) - Provides complete backwards compatibility with the original ImageJ.
 -   [SciJava Common](/libs/scijava#scijava-common) - The core frameworks for plugins, modules and the application itself.

 See the [Architecture](/develop/architecture) page for further details.